Chart Color Schemes

 Mount Macedon demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Mount Macedon is notably high, with 46.8% of residents aged 15 years and above holding university qualifications.
-This figure exceeds the broader benchmarks of 27.7% for the SA3 area and 27.7% for the SA4 region.
-The most common university qualification is Bachelor degrees, held by 27.9% of residents in this age group, followed by postgraduate qualifications (13.6%) and graduate diplomas (5.3%).
-Vocational credentials are also prevalent, with 28.0% of residents aged 15 years and above holding such qualifications.
+Educational attainment in Mount Macedon is notably high, with 46.8% of residents aged 15 years and over holding university qualifications.
+This compares to 27.7% in the SA3 area and 27.7% in the SA4 region.
+Bachelor degrees are most prevalent at 27.9%, followed by postgraduate qualifications at 13.6% and graduate diplomas at 5.3%.
+Vocational credentials are also common, with 28.0% of residents aged 15 years and over holding such qualifications.

 Frequently Asked Questions - Education